SammyK/run-tests/README.md

 The `run-tests.php` script is a black-box testing tool that is a crucial pillar to the continued development of the PHP language.

-**GOAL: Refactor [run-tests.php](https://github.com/php/php-src/blob/master/run-tests.php) so that it is manageable & add unit tests.
-Then add concurrency, prettier output & more.**
+**GOAL: Refactor [run-tests.php](https://github.com/php/php-src/blob/master/run-tests.php) so that it is manageable & unit tested.
+Then we can add concurrency, prettier output & more.**

 ## The problem